Athenian-Computer-Science/calculate-sum-variable-intro-assignment-template/README.md

 ## Notes
 * Test your code at least three times with different inputs to be sure it works as expected.
 * Commit and Push to GitHub
-* There is no test code, but be sure your changes appear on GitHub
+* * Be sure your changes appear on GitHub and pass the style checks.There is no test code, but be sure your changes appear on GitHub

 **Attribution:**